beatrizgouveia03/LP_I/concordo/README.md

 - B2.1 - Send a message to the channel: `send-message <message>`
 - B2.2 - View messages in the channel:  `list-messages`

+### Part 3

+In the last part of the project, there isn't any new command.
+In this part was implemented the saving and loading information part, so that during the use of the "Concordo" no information gets lost.
+And also if you end the aplication and run it again what was done before continues, such as messages sent, users, server and channels created and so on.

 ## Prerequisites
 Before you start, make sure you have installed one of the following components on your system: